-- 2. Preliminary Review.
-Immediately upon receipt of a request for expedited external review, the claims administrator or pharmacy benefit manager must determine whether the request meets the reviewability requirements set forth above.
-The claims administrator or pharmacy benefit manager shall immediately send a notice that meets the requirements set forth for standard external review of you for its eligibility determination. - Referral to Independent Review Organization 3.
-(IRO).
+- c) Referral to Independent Review Organization (IRO).
 Upon a determination that a request is eligible for expedited external review following the preliminary review, the claims administrator or pharmacy benefit manager shall assign an IRO pursuant to the requirements set forth above for standard external review.
 The claims administrator or pharmacy benefit manager must provide or transmit all necessary documents and information considered in making the denial or final denial determination to the assigned IRO electronically or by telephone or facsimile or any other available expeditious method.
 The assigned IRO, to the extent the information or documents are available and the IRO considers them appropriate, shall consider the information or documents described above under the procedures for standard external review.
-In reaching a decision, the assigned IRO shall review the claim de novo and is not bound by any decisions or conclusions reached during the claims administrators' or pharmacy benefit manager's internal claims and appeals process. - 4.
-Notice of Final External Review Decision.
+In reaching a decision, the assigned IRO shall review the claim de novo and is not bound by any decisions or conclusions reached during the claims administrators' or pharmacy benefit manager's internal claims and appeals process. - d) Notice of Final External Review Decision.
 The IRO shall provide notice of its decision, in accordance with the requirements set forth above, as expeditiously as your medical condition or circumstances require, but in no event more than 72 hours after the IRO receives the request for an expedited external review.
 If the notice is not in writing, within 48 hours after the date of providing such notice, the assigned IRO shall provide written confirmation of the decision to you and the claims administrator or pharmacy benefit manager.

-11.14.13 Third Level - Division of Retirement and Benefits Appeal
+12.14.13 Third Level - Division of Retirement and Benefits Appeal